Education for Life Movement

 In 1992 the second Living Wisdom School was started in Palo Alto, California in response to the request of parents there.
 The next Living Wisdom School was founded by Susan Dermond in Portland (Oregon) in 1997.
 Again, the desire of parents for conscious education was the impetus that led to the school’s founding.
 In the mid-nineties, Nitai began working with Irene Schulman to explore ways of serving the will years, ages 12 to 18.
 By 1997 they had started a boarding high school, first for girls, then including boys three years later.
 In recent years new schools have been established in Assisi, Italy, Seattle Washington, and Ljubljana, Slovenia.
 This period also saw the publication of two books that give many examples of how Education for Life can be implemented in the classroom and home: For Goodness’ Sake by Nitai and Calm and Compassionate Children by Susan.

 Recently the seeds of Education for Life are flourishing in many projects in different countries!
-Open the map to find them out!
+Click here to learn more!